ichinya/moonshine-fontawesome-component/README.md

 * Macros to Fields.
 * fa-brands fa-telegram => telegram
-* Add more customization options for the FontAwesome field.
+* Add more customization options for the FontAwesome Component.

 ## Contributing